tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Gerard:** “What?
+**Gerard**: “What?
 Of course, I’ll see him.
 I’ve been getting ready.
 Where do you want to meet?”

 &#x200B;